 This paper, and the accompanying MDR Scheme Guidance, summarises the MDR Scheme made by the Bishop of Worcester following guidance approved by the Archbishops’ Council in January 2010 under the Ecclesiastical Offices (Terms of Service) Regulations 2009.
 While mandatory under Common Tenure, the expectation, however, is that all clergy, including those with freehold, will wish to participate fully in it.

 The purpose of MDR is to affirm people in their ministry, to identify successes to be celebrated and areas where further reflection or a change of emphasis may be appropriate.
 It seeks to pick up the main priorities for two years ahead and to identify any associated or general training and development needs.
 The contents of MDR reports may be drawn upon by the Bishop when producing references for those who are seeking a move.

-The Bishop of Worcester assigns each office holder to a Reviewer - either the Bishop of Dudley, the Dean of the Cathedral, the Archdeacon of Dudley, or the Archdeacon of Worcester.
+The Bishop of Worcester assigns each office holder to a Reviewer - either the Bishop of Dudley, Bishop Robert Paterson, the Archdeacon of Dudley, or the Archdeacon of Worcester.
 A Reviewer and Reviewee meet every two years and the same Reviewer is usually kept for six years.
 The Reviewee is encouraged to reflect upon the Baptismal liturgy and, where appropriate, the Ordinal and to complete a Reflection Aid in advance of their meeting with their Reviewer.
 These are pastoral meetings during which priorities for both personal and ministerial development are agreed and recorded on a Priorities Form.

 Reviewees are asked to arrange conversations with three people who are willing to act as ‘critical friends’.
 Advice is given about this role and the questions to explore in the appendix to the MDR Scheme Guidance.